vincentzhang96/DragonNestFileFormats/datatypes.md

 ###Strings
 The Strings used in DragonNest are all encoded using UTF-8.
 Strings are either fixed buffer null terminated or length prefixed null terminated.
 Null Terminated String is abbreviated NTSTR for convienence.

-####Fixed Buffer Null Terminated Strings
+####Fixed Buffer Null Terminated Strings (FBSTR)
-Fixed Buffer NTSTRs are allocated a fixed size `n` and may take up from 0 to `n` bytes.
+FBSTRs are allocated a fixed size `n` and may take up from 0 to `n` bytes.
 The end of the string is marked by the `NUL` byte 0x00, or by the end of the buffer.

-Fixed Buffer NTSTRS are notated using the array syntax with `FBSTR`, so a FBSTR with size 128 would be written `FBSTR[128]`, and an array of 12 size 128 FBSTRs would be written `FBSTR[128][12]`.
+FBSTRs are notated using the array syntax with `FBSTR`, so a FBSTR with size 128 would be written `FBSTR[128]`, and an array of 12 size 128 FBSTRs would be written `FBSTR[128][12]`.

-To read a `FBSTR`, allocate `n` bytes (or `n + 1` for languages that require the `NUL` byte) and read in `n` bytes from the file.
-For languages that are not null-terminated based, truncate the string at the first `NUL` byte.
+To read a FBSTR, allocate `n` bytes (or `n + 1` for languages that require the `NUL` byte) and read in `n` bytes from the file.
+For languages that are not null-termination based, truncate the string at the first `NUL` byte.
 For languages that are, nothing else need be done, unless there is a need to compact the buffer.

-####Length Prefixed Null Terminated Strings
+####Length Prefixed Null Terminated Strings (LPSTR)
-Length Prefixed NTSTRs have a `uint32` length field `len` prefixed to the string itself.
+LPSTRs have a `uint32` length field `len` prefixed to the string itself.
 The length includes the `NUL` byte at the end, so the actual string length is `len - 1`.

-Length Prefixed NTSTRs are notated simply by `LPSTR`, with no array syntax (since the length is variable).
+LPSTRs are notated simply by `LPSTR`, with no array syntax (since the length is variable).

-To read a `LPSTR`, read in a `uint32` as `len` and allocate a buffer that is `len` bytes.
+To read a LPSTR, read in a `uint32` as `len` and allocate a buffer that is `len` bytes.
 Read in `len` bytes from file.
-For languages that are not null-terminated based, truncate the last byte from the string.
+For languages that are not null-termination based, truncate the last byte from the string.
 For languages that are, nothing else need be done.

 ###Structures
 Structures will be defined explicitly in each format and referred to using the listed tag.